bjoern-hempel/js-storage-manager/README.md

 $ npm run start:dev
 ```

 All your changes are now under observation and will automatically be re-rendered in the `/dist` directory.
-Execute changes in `/src` and they will be reflected in http://localhost:8080.
+Make the changes in `/src` and paste them directly into your browser.

-Open your browser at: http://localhost:8080
+Open your browser at: http://localhost:8080 (to see the results)